isomerpages/mlaw-corp/pages/eservices.md

 breadcrumb: E-Services
 ---
 **Maintenance Notice**<br>
-The following eServices will be undergoing scheduled maintenance from 20 April 2023 (Thursday) 6:00pm to 20 April 2023 (Thursday) 11:00pm and will not be available during this period.
+The following eServices will be undergoing scheduled maintenance from 25 April 2023 (Tuesday) 6:00pm to 8:00pm and will not be available during this period.

-Community Mediation Centre<br>
-Legal Services Authority<br>
-Exemptions (Singapore Bar/FPE)<br>
-Online Enquiries<br>
+Insolvency Office<br>
+Public Trustee Office<br>

 The Ministry of Law Services Centre opens from Monday to Friday, 8.30am to 5.00pm.
 Alternatively, please contact MinLaw hotline @ 1800-2255 529 for assistance, or leave a voicemail outside of the operating hours, and we will get back to you as soon as we can.